 Skip to main content

-A Clinical Social Worker within The Department of Health and Human Services in the state of Nevada, plays a pivotal role in supporting individuals and families facing challenges.
+A Clinical Social Worker within The Department of Human Services in the state of Nevada, plays a pivotal role in supporting individuals and families facing challenges.
 These professionals provide therapy, counseling, and case management services to address mental health issues, emotional difficulties, and social problems.
 Key characteristics of this role include empathy, strong communication skills, problem-solving abilities, and a deep commitment to helping others.
 By working in various settings such as hospitals, schools, and community organizations, clinical social workers significantly impact the community by promoting mental well-being, fostering resilience, and ensuring access to essential services for vulnerable populations.
 This vital work enhances the overall health and stability of the community, making it a rewarding career for those dedicated to public service.

 Salary Range